Oven Baked Fish with Tomatoes and Herbs

 Ingredients

-- 2 salmon fillets, or other firm fish fillets – cod or red snapper would work well
+- 2 firm fish fillets (salmon, cod or red snapper work well)

 - 1 lime, juiced